meshplay/meshplay/docs/pages/concepts/logical/workspaces.md

 ### Designs

 - Infrastructure Designs are essential for creating reusable deployment templates.
 Users belonging to teams with access to a workspace can utilize these designs to deploy resources in the Kubernetes clusters associated with that workspace.
-- Like a shared drive (or or shared collection of files), Workspaces are your Google Drive, while Meshery Designs are your Google Docs.
+- Like a shared drive (or or shared collection of files), Workspaces are your Google Drive, while Meshplay Designs are your Google Docs.
 - One ore more designs can be assigned to a workspace.
 - Same design can be assigned to multiple workspaces.

-See "[Meshery Designs](/concepts/logical/designs)" section for more information.
+See "[Meshplay Designs](/concepts/logical/designs)" section for more information.

 ### Organizations

-- Organizationa are the unit of tenancy in Meshery.
+- Organizationa are the unit of tenancy in Meshplay.
 Organizations group users together.
 - Organizations own all resources created by users, like Workspaces, Designs, Environments, and so on.
-- Remote Providers can extend Meshery to include additional identity and user management features like heirarchical organizations, or teams (as user groups), and so on.
+- Remote Providers can extend Meshplay to include additional identity and user management features like heirarchical organizations, or teams (as user groups), and so on.
-- Remote Providers can extend Meshery to offer fine-grained permissions and access control to resources like Workspaces, Designs, Environments, and so on.
+- Remote Providers can extend Meshplay to offer fine-grained permissions and access control to resources like Workspaces, Designs, Environments, and so on.

 Learn more about [extensible authorization](/extensibility/authorization).
  <!-- "[Organizations](/extensions/team-management)" section for more information. -->

 <!-- ### Teams

-- A Workspace is closely associated with Teams in Meshery.
+- A Workspace is closely associated with Teams in Meshplay.
 Teams are groups of users with varying permissions, and they are at the center of resource access and management within a Workspace.
 - One ore more teams can be assigned to a workspace.
 - Same team can be assigned to multiple workspaces.